Struggling in IRS Payment Plan? Chapter 13 Bankruptcy May Be the Solution

-The common problem with both of these outcomes is that the client is in a payment plan that is just too big.
+The common problem with both of these outcomes is that the client is in a payment plan that is just too big and leaves them struggling at the end of each month.

 The payment doesn't always take into account their other consumer debt, the actual cost of their home, cars, and a great many other expenses.

-The client is forced to downsize their budget dramatically and often unrealistically…. causing lots of stress and other significant issues.
+The client is forced to downsize their budget dramatically and often unrealistically…. causing lots of…problems.

 For that Client, the One Stuck in A Payment Plan with The IRS that Doesn't Take Into Account All of Their Budget Items Including Other Debt…a Chapter 13 Bankruptcy Might Make Sense.